How to Choose a Bento Box in 2025

 Related to the shape of bento is the question of tiers.
 Most boxes come in one or two tiers (with some picnic boxes coming in 3 or more tiers).

 2 Tier boxes: Easily separate rice from your side dishes.
 Packs a lot of food.
 More parts to wash.
-Not meant for “nokke” or “donburi” style bento.
+Not ideal for “nokke” or “donburi” style bento.

 Our Recommendation for Kids and Bento Beginners